daleiyang/Projects/InterviewExercise/ICSS/README.md

 - For example: the prefix "46732".

 - After getting the longest prefix-matching for each operator (if there is a match), we only need to check each returned item to find the one with the lowest price.
+Refer to lines 206-214 of [trie.c](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.c#L206)

 ![alt tag](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/pics/5.jpg)